-To apply for a permit call Bobbi Jo Seabrook, Permit Clerk, at 843-719-7914.
-Any required forms can be found by clicking here
+- Any required forms can be found by clicking here.

-- To submit electronic plans: fill out permit application and submit along with the plans, site plan, HVAC load calculations, and list of subcontractors (with email addresses and LLR licenses) & send to TOMCinspections@monckscornersc.gov.
+- To submit electronic plans: fill out permit application and upload to CommunityCore along with other applicable documents such as plans, site plan, HVAC load calculations, and list of subcontractors (with email addresses and LLR licenses).

 - All plans submitted electronically shall feature names beginning with the project address, i.e. 123_Main_St - Site_Plan.pdf